Denxbond/analytics-portfolio/bonus_offer_impact_analysis/README.md

 | Deposits per User | 2.20 | 3.02 | +0.82 | +37.4% |
 | ARPU | 107.14 | 164.17 | +57.03 | +53.2% |

-The bonus cohort deposits 37% more frequently and generates 53% higher ARPU.
+Bonus exposure led to 37% more deposits and 53% higher ARPU per user, indicating the promotion effectively increased engagement and spending.
-Those increases suggest the promotion successfully nudges players to place more deposits and spend more per user.
-When applying this template to real campaigns, confirm that higher monetization offsets bonus costs and validate uplift with a statistically powered experiment.
+When applying this framework to real campaigns, ensure that the incremental revenue exceeds bonus cost and validate results using a statistically powered A/B test.